Biotechnologist

 Highlights of this program include developing original research, exploring genome analysis, using scientific procedures, and gaining technical support skills.

 To declare this major, students must have already completed the required lower-level coursework in biotechnology.
 This can be completed as part of an associate’s of applied science or as transfer credits from another Institution.
-It is recommended that students have a strong background in chemistry, math, or biology and a working understanding of molecular biology to succeed in this degree program.
+To succeed in this degree program, it is recommended that students have a strong background in chemistry, math, or biology and a working understanding of molecular biology.

 • Location: Adelphi, MD